COVESA/iot-event-analytics/docs/README.md

   - OUT2_SE
   - OUT3_SE
   - TREND
 - TimeseriesPatternConstraint gets trigger when the history somewhere contains a specified __data pattern__.
-The pattern ist described via a JSON array including so called __wildcards__.
-A wildcard is equal to the regular expression statement __.*__, but can contai any (complex) object definiton.
+The pattern is described via a JSON array including so called __wildcards__.
+A wildcard is equal to the regular expression statement __.*__, but can contain any (complex) object definition.
 In addition four methods support the wildcard definition flexibility
   - .accept( OBJECT )
   - .reject( OBJECT )
   - .minValues( OBJECTS )